Video-Driven Graph Network-Based Simulators

 \section{Discussion \& Conclusion}

 Our proposed VDGNS architecture performs very similarly to the baseline despite being trained without being explicitly provided with the system's physical properties.
 While the results obtained by the baseline are generally slightly better, it is worth noting that when investigating the mean distance errors between the particles over entire trajectories, both models exhibit very similar and low rollout error patterns.
+Furthermore, the models are robust to a limited amount of noise, although some materials are more sensitive than others.
 These findings support the notion that the \textsc{Video Encoder} is capable of extracting meaningful representations that the GNS can make use of.
 Importantly, the video encodings clearly distinguish between the physical properties of the system.
 Further, we consider the main limitation of our approach to be the need for prior knowledge of the system classes that the videos belong to.
+Specifically, each video and particle trajectory in the dataset must be manually assigned a class, reducing the method's generalization capabilities.
 Unsupervised learning techniques could be used to overcome this shortcoming.
 We believe that the generation of such video encodings based on real, not simulated, data will further improve the effectiveness and applicability of the GNS framework.